JungJun-hyeok/Exhibition_2022_AUJIL_Tempered-Glass-NOISE-CANCELLING/README.md

 This structure represents the unseen side of technology.
 When all the participants wear the headphones for a certain amount of time, the falling stops.
 The structure, once glowing red, turns green.
 Through this transformation, the work suggests a message:
 If we stop ignoring and start listening to the dangers behind the technology we use every day, maybe we can build a better future.

+## <br />

+### by TEAM.AUJIL
+Wanting to live mindfully—but constantly overwhelmed by the chaos of daily life—we came together to form Team AUJIL.

+All of our members are students at Seoul Institute of the Arts, with backgrounds in Digital Art and Theatre.
+With a mix of different personalities and creative interests—from media art, installation, and music composition to film, VFX, and game development—we brought our first project, Tempered Glass, to life.

 ### 하드웨어 개발